muratk3n/thirdwave/en/README.md

 H2, then just add water and H2 comes out?

 A patent was granted on it, a start-up founded set to produce..
-News of eaceful applications of it wld be nice.
+News of peaceful applications of it wld be nice.

 US DOE: "Ideal [military] equipment weight is 30% of a person’s body weight, but some soldiers have to carry more than 100 pounds.
 To